-The City of Danbury has 1,607 acres designated for park and recreational use distributed as follows: 1,054 acres of special use parks, 117 acres of natural resource areas and 381 acres of City parks.
+The City of Danbury has 1,607 acres designated for park and recreational use distributed as follows: 1,054 acres of special use parks, 117 acres of natural resource areas, and 381 acres of City parks.
 The Parks & Recreation Department oversees the use of 15 schools for playgrounds/ball fields, accounting for 55 acres.
-In addition, there are a number of hiking trials available for use year round which include Bear Mountain Reserve, Tarrywile Park, Old Quarry Nature Center, Still River Greenway and the newly acquired Farrington property on the west side on Mill Plain Rd.
+In addition, there are a number of hiking trials available for use year round which include Bear Mountain Reserve, Tarrywile Park, Old Quarry Nature Center, Still River Greenway and the Farrington property on the west side on Mill Plain Road.

 The Parks and Recreation Department sponsors summer programs each year, including Red Cross swimming lessons, which encompasses an Adaptive Swim Program for children with special needs, a four-week Summer Playground Program for elementary school students and a four-week Safe Summer Program for middle school students.
-These programs have given an opportunity to over 650 children in our community to participate in summer fun and learning while visiting many of Danbury’s resources such as Old Quarry Nature Center, The Danbury Historical Museum, Candlewood and Kenosia Lakes and our spray parks.
+These programs have given an opportunity to over 600 children in our community to participate in summer fun and learning while visiting many of Danbury’s resources, such as Old Quarry Nature Center, The Danbury Historical Museum, Candlewood Town Park and our Spray Parks.

-The Recreation Department administers 13 plots at the Community Garden on Miry Brook Rd and the renting of Hatter’s Park Community Hall and Pavilion.
+The Recreation Department administers 13 plots at the Community Garden on Miry Brook Road, and the renting of Hatter’s Park Community Hall and Pavilion.

-This will be our third year of Summer Movie Nights at Candlewood Town Park, showing four free movies during the month of July.
+This will be our fourth year of Summer Movie Nights at Candlewood Town Park, showing four free movies on Saturday nights during the month of July.
 These movies are made possible through the generous donations of local businesses and residents.
-Improvements were made to several elementary school infields making them more suitable for baseball practice and games.
+The CT Bass Federation sponsored a charity fishing tournament for the 26 Angels Foundation in memory of the Sandy Hook tragedy.
 The Recreation Department and Gaylord Hospital hosted a fishing tournament for Wounded Warriors at Candlewood Lake we also worked in conjunction with the CT DEP to sponsor a Hunter Safety Course.
-Danbury Youth Baseball has introduced Buddy Ball, a baseball program for children with special needs.
+The Department installed an outdoor skating rink at Rogers Park open during the winter months.
+Danbury Youth Baseball has added Buddy Ball, a baseball program for children with special needs.
 The Department continues to explore new opportunities to enhance program offerings for pre-school age children.
-We will also focus our attention to integrating our diverse youth population in public and private programs.
-We are actively pursuing a suitable location to build a dog park within the City limits.
-Look for outdoor ice skating this winter at one of our parks.
-Feel free to check the City of Danbury web site for updates on all ongoing activities in the department. www.danbury-ct.gov
+We will also focus our attention into integrating our diverse youth population in public and private programs.
+We are actively pursuing a suitable location to build a dog park and a skate board park within the City limits.
+Feel free to check the City of Danbury web site for updates on all ongoing activities.

 Each year the Recreation Department contributes financial support to the many non-profit organizations that sponsor a variety of athletic activities offered to all the children in Danbury.